ohahn/DISCO-EB/README.md

 Note that this program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.

-BEWARE: This software package is currently in a beta testing phase!
-Proceed with caution.

 Currently supported features (the list is growing, so check back):

 - Autodifferentiable via JAX